Juliette Kando is the author of the best-selling book on facial exercises entitled Natural Facelift, published by Thorsons, HarperCollins.

 - Gravity Inversion

-You are welcome to share your thoughts and ask questions below.
+You are welcome to share your thoughts and ask questions in the comments section below.

 Gupi on June 09, 2019: